-We have audited the financial statements of DD-Meridian Park Development Corp. (the "Company"), a subsidiary of DoubleDragon Properties Corp., which comprise the statements of financial position as at December 31, 2019 and 2018, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for each of the three years in the period ended December 31, 2019, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the interim financial statements of DD-Meridian Park Development Corp. (the "Company"), a subsidiary of DoubleDragon Properties Corp., which comprise the interim statements of financial position as at September 30, 2020 and December 31, 2019, and the interim statements of comprehensive income, interim statements of changes in equity and interim statements of cash flows for the nine months ended September 30, 2020 and 2019, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2019 and 2018, and its financial performance and its cash flows for each of the three years in the period ended December 31, 2019 in accordance with Philippine Financial Reporting Standards (PFRS).
+In our opinion, the accompanying interim financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2020 and December 31, 2019, and its financial performance and its cash flows for the nine months ended September 30, 2020 and 2019 in accordance with Philippine Financial Reporting Standards (PFRS).